microsoft/FluidExamples/cra-demo/README.md

 In this simple multi-user app, you are going to build a button that, when pressed, shows the current timestamp.
 We will store that timestamp in Fluid so that each co-authors will automatically see the most recent timestamp at which any author pressed the button.

 To make sure the app does not render too soon, it returns a blank `<div />` until the `viewData` is defined.
-Once that's done, we'll render a button that sets the `timeKey` key in `myMap` to the current timestamp.
+Once that's done, it renders a button that sets the `timeKey` key in `myMap` to the current timestamp.
 Each time this button is pressed, every user will see the latest value stored in the `time` state variable.

 ```jsx
     // update the App return